Ride Leader Guidance

 During the ride

-Stopping – choose a safe place to stop the group and get everyone off of the carriageway.
-Enforced stops – assess the problem and if necessary move the bulk of the group to a safe place and consider whether to hold up the ride or leave a small group behind with details of the route to the next stop.
+Stopping - choose a safe place to stop the group and get everyone off the carriageway.
+Enforced stops - assess the problem and if necessary move the bulk of the group to a safe place and consider whether to hold up the ride or leave a small group behind with details of the route to the next stop.

 As ride leader communicate your standards of behaviour by dealing with hazards, junctions, potholes, vehicles, passing traffic, narrow roads, dangerous descents, passing horses, etc. Make sure knowledge of hazards is passed quickly back through the group.
 If riders have an unsafe technique or equipment then speak to them and ask them to conform to the behaviour of the group.

 If you leave the front of the group make sure that the lead riders do not separate from the rest of the group by asking them to remain in contact.
-If a rider says they will leave the group, then establish the reasons and consider whether to alter the ride to accomodate their needs or appoint an experienced rider to stay with them.
+If a rider says they will leave the group, then establish the reasons and consider whether to alter the ride to accommodate their needs or appoint an experienced rider to stay with them.

-Irate motorists – encourage all riders not to engage in bad behaviour to motorists even when provoked by poor behaviour or abuse by the motorist.
+Encountering irate motorists: encourage all riders not to engage in bad behaviour to motorists even when provoked by poor behaviour or abuse by the motorist.
 When motorists behave well and wait behind or stop to let the group pass then make sure that you thank them.

 After the ride